cairis-platform/cairis/install.md

 Assuming you didn't customise the installation location of CAIRIS when running `pip`, you can usually accept all of these defaults, except for the name and location of the CAIRIS configuration file.
 When you select `Ok`, the script will create a new CAIRIS database, and accompanying CAIRIS configuration file; this file will ensure that CAIRIS knows what database it needs to refer to when you start up the tool.

 * Update the CAIRIS_CFG environment variable to point to your CAIRIS configuration file.

+## Obtaining a virtual appliance

+Although the installation process is straight forward for people comfortable with Linux, you can also download an Ubuntu [pre-configured virtual machine disk file](https://drive.google.com/open?id=0Bx5c5XNaOMoTM1RsclRjYTVSSGs).
+With this file, you can create a [custom virtual machine using VMWare](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2010196), or create [a new VM in VirtualBox using the file as an existing hard disk](https://www.virtualbox.org/manual/ch01.html#gui-createvm).
+When you login into the VM, you should find the CAIRIS icon available from the launcher.
+Just click on the icon in the launcher, and you should be good to go.

+The user name and password for this virtual machine is *cairis*; this is also the root password.
+The root password for mysql is blank.
+If you wish to use this virtual appliance in production, please ensure you change these default passwords first!

 # Starting CAIRIS